JTPond/calcifyarchive/README.md

 Re-running the indexer will update any articles' html form and their modified time and update `dist/`.

-If you've moved dist somewhere other than the cwd, you'll need to specify the location of the current index by running: `python(3) indexer.py <path/to/dir/to/be/archived> <path/to/dist/index.json>`
+If you've modified any `article.html` files that were produced by the indexer such that their modified time is greater than their markdown version, the indexer will not overwrite them.
+If you modify the markdown file, though, the html will get overwritten.

 ## Other Content